jtliso/cliqueR/README.md

 # cliqueR
-R Library used to calculate Maximal Cliques, Maximal Cliques, and Paracliques for graphs
+R Library used to calculate Maximal Cliques, Maximum Cliques, and Paracliques for graphs